 How to get separated when your spouse won't leave

 An action for divorce from bed and board is basically a judicial separation based on the martial fault of one party.
 Be warned a divorce from bed and board can sometime take months to play out in Court.
 If the martial fault rises to the level of domestic violence then a DVPO can provide immediate possession of a marital home and evict your spouse.

 So when can you change the locks?
 You can change the locks if your spouse vacates or abandons the martial residence.
-If you they voluntarily leave they can’t just return to do laundry when they feel like it.
+If they voluntarily move out they can’t just return to do laundry when they feel like it.
 In NC it is actually a criminal offense to return to a marital home if you have voluntarily left and are not invited to return.
 This applies even if you are still on the Deed!
-To do so is a Class 1 misdemeanor offense and is considered domestic criminal trespass:
+To do so is a Class 1 misdemeanor offense and is considered domestic criminal trespass.